8 Miles of Sandy Beach

 Cefn Sidan was the first beach in Wales to achieve the coveted blue flag award and boasts over 8 miles of sandy beach, of compared to Californian Beaches such as the golden coast.

 There are numerous beach entrances across the park.
-Disabled access is best through the main entrance by the beach kiosk, where you will find the boardwalk.
+Disabled access is best through the main entrance by the beach kiosk.

 Over the centuries Cefn Sidan beach has been wrecked by numerous ships - the earliest record being 1668.

-You would have to walk about 10 miles to see all the remains.
+You would have to walk a few miles to see all the remains.
 The anchors at the main beach entrance are a monument to Cefn Sidan's maritime history.
-Leaflets are available at our visitor center.

 We are a growing family of beach lovers rolling up our sleeves to help rid the world’s beaches of marine litter and plastic pollution, two minutes at a time.